GVaranauskas/FrontendPlantao/replit.md

 - Zod for runtime type validation and schema definition
 - @hookform/resolvers for integration between validation and forms
 - drizzle-zod for automatic schema-to-Zod conversions

+**Data Format & Transmission**
+- @toon-format/toon for Token-Oriented Object Notation (TOON) encoding/decoding
+  - Enables compact, human-readable data transmission (~40% token savings for LLMs)
+  - Maintains JSON data model compatibility with deterministic round-trips
+  - Ideal for API responses that will be processed by language models

 **Utilities**
 - date-fns for date manipulation and formatting